No matter how passionately your relationship began, over time, it’s almost guaranteed that at least one of you will experience a dip in sexual desire.

 - Counteract hedonic adaptation by actively expressing gratitude to one another as often as possible.
 Continually scan for everything there is to appreciate.
 Otherwise, you will surely miss it.
 When you focus on the good, the good grows.

 Keeping a relationship strong, thriving, passionate, connected, and joyous doesn’t happen by accident or luck.
-It comes from actively nurturing these things, and we’re cheering you on as you do!
+It comes from actively nurturing these things.

 It continually amazes us how quickly couples can fall back in love again when they have guidance and tools for effectively reigniting their spark.
 In fact, you can check out some pics from our recent trip to Hood River, Oregon and read the heartwarming success story of one couple who attended our Thrive in Love retreat there.
 We were so grateful and honored to visit the gorgeous Pacific Northwest and connect to all the wonderful couples who joined us.

-Our next Thrive in Love retreat is coming up in the Chicago area June 8-9, and we want to warmly welcome you.
+Our next Thrive in Love retreat is coming up in Illinois June 8-9, and we want to warmly welcome you.
 It’s in the perfect location for a getaway.
 This one weekend could truly change the course of your entire summer — and lives!

 And, lastly, we are absolutely overjoyed to have a new amazing therapist join our team here at the Center for Thriving Relationships!
 Be sure to click HERE to learn more about Amanda, and post a comment to say hello and welcome her aboard.
 She is now available for individual and couples counseling sessions and accepts insurance.
-You can book online with her here.
 She is fabulous, and we are so excited for you to meet her!

 Wishing you an ever-deepening love that grows stronger, deeper, and richer through the years — because we know that’s possible for you, and you deserve it so very much!